 And let’s not forget that long parties and hangovers tend to go hand-in-hand with missed or reduced quality sleep.
 Poor sleep hygiene is one of the most basic ways that teens self-sabotage and it not only leads to reduced memory, and cognitive functioning, but also slow reflexes and poor judgment, which are a danger when teens get behind the wheel.

 Teens are at an age where they long to be independent and are perhaps struggling to assert their independence and individuality.
 This can make it difficult for them to ask for help when they need it.
 For students who have always done well in school, taking an AP class or an advanced math class like calculus may challenge them beyond what they are used to.

 They may know that they are struggling, but they are too proud to ask for help.
 It is hard for them to understand that the adults around them are not criticizing them but want to help them succeed.
 The guidance counseling office at their school can give them advice about how to study or connect them with a tutor who can show them the concepts in different ways.

-The teenage years are a time of change and struggles.
-The latter years of high school are meant to prepare students for their next steps in the world, challenging them to think in new directions.
+The teenage years have the potential to become a time of change and struggle.
+The latter years of high school in particular are meant to prepare students for their next steps in the world, challenging them to think in new directions.
 Although teens want their independence, it is important that they receive the skills they need to succeed.